tobnee/jailcall/docs/src/main/tut/example.md

 ### Process result with an actor including transformation
 Often it is useful to encapsulate the command execution within an actor.
 This has the advantage that the remote interaction looks like a local actor interaction from the outside, since a protocol is the visible interface.
-This mode of operation also allows for stateful command processing like in a command pipeline with several stages or retries using the scheduler or a BackoffSupervisor.
+This mode of operation also allows for stateful command processing like in a command pipeline with several stages or retries using the `Scheduler` or a `BackoffSupervisor`.
 ```tut:silent
 import akka.actor.Actor
 import akka.actor.Status